exercism/v3/languages/csharp/exercises/concept/string-formatting/.docs/hints.md

 ## General

+- [String interpolation][string-interpolation]: tutorial on how to use string interpolation.
+- [Formatting types][formatting-types]: the available format types to use.
+- [Standard numeric format strings][standard-numeric-format-strings]: lists the standard numeric format strings.
+- [Custom numeric format strings][custom-numeric-format-strings]: describes how to define custom numeric format strings.
+- [Standard date and time format strings][standard-date-and-time-format-strings]: lists the standard date and time format strings.
+- [Custom date and time format strings][custom-date-and-time-format-strings]: describes how to define custom date and time format strings.
+- [`String.Format()`][string-format]: Library API.

 ## 1. Display the couple's name separated by a heart

 - Take a look at the discussion of [string interpolation][string-interpolation].